Skip to main content

 A painstakingly designed study plan which combines the knowledge of ingredients and the understanding of patisserie processes and techniques, ranging from the traditional to the avant-guard.

-It applies a practical methodology: tastings, workshops, creative work, and a final master’s project, in-company work experience, etc., sessions with prestigious chefs and pastry chefs, as well as additional seminars at the Chocolate Academy in Paris and study visits to producers, restaurants or foods industries specialising in patisserie.
+It applies a practical methodology: tastings, workshops, creative work, and a final master’s project, in-company work experience, etc., sessions with prestigious chefs and pastry chefs, as well as additional seminars in Paris and study visits to producers, restaurants or foods industries specialising in patisserie.

 • Duration: 60 credits.